IonicaBizau/github-org-members.js/README.md

 `github-org-members.js`
 =====================
 A JavaScript library for fetching and rendering in HTML the members of a GitHub organization.
-Inspired from [GitHub's About page](https://github.com/about/team).
+Inspired from the [GitHub's About page](https://github.com/about/team).

 ## Demo
-[Click here](http://ionicabizau.github.io/github-org-members.js/) for a demo fetching the members of [GitHub organization](https://github.com/github).
+[Click here](http://ionicabizau.github.io/github-org-members.js/) for a demo, where we fetch the public members of the [GitHub organization](https://github.com/github).

 [![](http://i.imgur.com/iyXuWBN.png)](http://ionicabizau.github.io/github-org-members.js/)